Douglas T. Breeden

-Breeden is a Senior Researcher for Smith Breeden Associates, a money management firm that he co-founded and was Chairman of from 1982 to 2005.
+Breeden is a Senior Researcher for Amundi Smith Breeden (formerly Smith Breeden Associates), a money management firm that he co-founded and was Chairman of from 1982 to 2005.
 He is Chairman of Community First Financial Group, holding company for Harrington Bank of North Carolina.
 He is on Boards of the Commonfund, the Global Finance Academy of University College Dublin, Ireland, and of the Financial Management Association.
 He is active in philanthropic endeavours and community development in his birthplace in Southern Indiana.

 About Douglas T. Breeden